 In my work with other writers, I’ve noticed that some people let themselves get bogged down with unfounded writer fears, which takes time away from their actual writing.

 In this case, I’m not talking about the fears that plague most creative-type people from time to time: Will I fail?
 Is this any good?
 What if I lose my ability to be creative?
 Those worries are harder to banish.
-But take a look at the concerns below – these are unfounded fears you can forget about… and use that worry-wart energy instead towards your writing.
+(See my post When You Worry You Might Never Write Again.)
+But take a look at the concerns below – these are unfounded fears you can forget about… and use that worry-wart energy towards your writing instead.

 7 Unfounded Writer Fears